Salt Lake City Probation Violation Lawyer

 - You will admit or deny committing the violation at your hearing.

 - If you deny the allegations described by the affidavit, the prosecution will try to prove that you did commit the alleged violation.

 - When the hearing is over, the court will make a decision.

-You are entitled to “call witnesses, appear and speak [on your] own behalf, and present evidence” at your hearing.
+You are entitled to call witnesses, appear and speak for yourself, and show evidence at your hearing.
 However, taking on a trained, professional prosecutor without a defense lawyer is virtually guaranteed to end unfavorably.
 Retaining the services of a highly qualified Utah probation violation lawyer is critical in order to increase the likelihood of a favorable outcome.

 If the court finds that you violated probation, a few negative outcomes can result, depending on the severity of the violation:

 - Your probation can be extended.

 - The court can impose additional conditions that make probation more restrictive.

 - Your probation can be revoked altogether, and you can be incarcerated.

 Our Salt Lake City Probation Violation Attorneys Can Help